sourcegraph/about/blogposts/how-to-make-your-open-source-project-thrive-with-andrey-petrov.md

 3. Discard the original project to focus on the libraries, which become your new project.
 4. Go back to step 2 and repeat.

 The story of [urllib3](https://github.com/shazow/urllib3) begins with the problem of trying to upload billions of images to S3 in 2008\.
 Using existing Python libraries, this would have taken 3+ weeks because there was no good concurrency support.
 You could use s3funnel, a multithreaded S3 client, but managing threads is painful.
-You could use a worker pool in s3funnel, instead, but existing HTTP libraries didn’t re-use connections and most solutions weren’t threadsafe or lacked multipart (filepost) encoding.
+You could use a worker pool in s3funnel, instead, but existing HTTP libraries didn't re-use connections and most solutions weren't threadsafe or lacked multipart (filepost) encoding.
 Enter [urllib3](https://github.com/shazow/urllib3).

 In Andrey’s words, “The solution space [in engineering] is about building something and solving a problem.
 For [urllib3](https://github.com/shazow/urllib3), the space was really small and the solution to other things were really useful, and that’s what made it successful.”